 Amory Building, University of Exeter, Rennes Drive, Exeter, EX4 4RJ , UK

-Jo Hynes is a PhD candidate at the University of Exeter, exploring the legal geographies of immigration law.
-Using ethnographies of tribunal hearings and interviews with their key actors, she examines the impact of space and technology on access to justice in immigration bail hearings.
+I am an ESRC funded PhD candidate at the University of Exeter, exploring the legal geographies of immigration law.
+Using ethnographies of tribunal hearings and interviews with their key actors, I examine the impact of space and technology on access to justice in immigration bail hearings.
+For more information, visit the project website.

 Broad research specialisms:

 My work is situated in the fields of legal geography and socio-legal studies.
 In particular, I am interested in legal and geographical imaginations of space, access to justice and courtwatching methodologies.

 BA Geography (University of Oxford)